Avowed

 Avowed is an action role-playing game developed by Obsidian Entertainment and published by Xbox Game Studios.
 The game is set in the world of Eora, the same universe as Pillars of Eternity.
-It was released for Windows and Xbox Series X/S on February 18, 2025.
+It was released for Windows and Xbox Series X/S on February 18, 2025, and for PlayStation 5 on February 17, 2026.
+The game received generally positive reviews from critics, but failed to meet the sales expectations of Xbox Game Studios.